What to do when someone dies.

 The reading of the Will is a stage fiction and rarely takes place in the UK.
 In my opinion, this is not a good thing as it leads to suspicion and jealousy which could have been knocked on the head quickly, with little time to fester into permanent bad feelings.
 We always rec0mmend that the beneficiaries are given a copy of the Will, but there is no requirement for the executors to do so.

 If probate is required, then the Will becomes public property and anyone can get a copy.
 See HERE.
 But this may well be a very long time after the death 6 months is reasonable, but 12 months or more are common in complex estates.

 What NOT to do after a death:

-One thing not to do after a death is to throw away all the deceased’s’ papers.
+One thing not to do when someone dies is to throw away all the deceased’s papers.
 You will be surprised how often this happens, and it can add substantially to the cost of probate.
 For example, the last 7 years bank statements might be needed, insurance policies or investment details could easily be lost.
 If it is rented property or a care home, things can very easily get lost in the hurry to clear everything out so rent doesn’t keep accruing.